 About Us

 On June 1, 2001 the renovation for what was to become Bristol Equestrian Estates began.
-It was nothing more than a run down dairy farm.
-With over 6,000 bails of hay to clear out, five silos and two buildings to knock down, and over 3,000 yards of concrete to remove on the entire property we had our work cut out.
+It was nothing more than a run-down dairy farm.
+With over 6,000 bales of hay to clear out, five silos and two buildings to knock down, and over 3,000 yards of concrete to remove on the entire property we had our work cut out.
 We completely gutted out the main barn, all that was left was 4 concrete walls, no floor, and a roof.
 In May of 2003 Bristol Equestrian Estates was up and running.

 This facility is a dream come true, not only to my family but also to all of those who are apart of the Bristol Family.
-We began our adventure in the horse business nine years ago with a single riding lesson.
+We began our adventure in the horse business several years ago with a single riding lesson.
 My kids Nichole (then 12) and Jason (then 8) had their very first riding lesson on July 4th of 1996 and from there it just escalated.
 By December of 1997 we had our first two horses, Gunner (then 3, Nichole’s first horse) and Amber (then 4, Jason’s first horse).
 The following summer brought Pirate into our family and the next two summers after that Amber gave us two healthy but very different fillies, Lilly (who is my son Chad’s horse) and Lea.

 If that wasn’t enough we weren’t done yet, in the fall of 1999 I finally got my first very own horse, Missy.
-Sure we had 5 horses already but none that was mine.
-In March of 2000 Missy gave us a very rambunctious gelding, Sye.
+Sure we had 5 horses already, but none that were my own.
+In March of 2000 Missy gave us a very rambunctious colt, Sye.
 In the fall of 2003 my daughter Nichole bought her first horse (that is, with her own money and not mine), Stretch.
 In the summer of 2004 we welcomed 3 more horses into our family, Lady Bug, Jazzimine, and Serenade.
-So that brings the total to 11, that’s right ELEVEN.
-With Eleven horses there is always something to do.
+So that brought the total to 11, that’s right ELEVEN.
+With eleven horses there was always something to do.
+Amber proved herself on the Morgan Class “A” circuit with my daughter Nichole in both English Pleasure and Pleasure Driving.
+In 2004 we competed for our first time at the Morgan Grand National, placing in all of our classes.
+We currently have five horses and my grandchildren are now learning to ride on the Morab gelding their mother Nichole showed when she was a youngster in 4-H. My family and I have discovered our love for horses and are looking forward to expanding our horizons.

 Always Dream Big,